professional-procrastinator/professional-procrastinator/README.md

 Welcome to my github profile.
 There isn't a lot to see here.
-That's because a lot of repositories are private.
+That's because a lot of my repositories are private.